loot/libloot/docs/metadata/file_structure.rst

   A list of Bash Tags that are supported by the masterlist's game.
 These Bash Tags are used to provide autocomplete suggestions in LOOT's metadata editor.

 .. describe:: globals

   message list

   A list of message data structures for messages that are displayed independently of any plugin.

+.. describe:: groups

+  group set

+  A set of group data structures that represent the groups that plugins can belong to.

 .. describe:: plugins